the-luddite/FreeRTOS-QEMU-x86/README.md

-# FreeRTOS demo application running on QEMU (x86)
+# FreeRTOS demo application for QEMU i386

-A tiny FreeRTOS demo application for QEMU x86 that creates two tasks that wake up one after one sending a message via xQueueReceive.
+A tiny FreeRTOS demo application for QEMU i386 that creates two tasks that wake up one after one sending a message via xQueueReceive.

-The demo is originally based on FreeRTOS demo for Intel Gallileo platform (x86 Quark SoC X1000) that is, with some tweaks and tricks, has been ported to QEMU.
+The demo is originally based on FreeRTOS demo for Intel Gallileo platform (x86 Quark SoC X1000) that has, with some tweaks and tricks, been ported to QEMU i386.

-Instead of blinking LED of the hardware, two created FreeRTOS tasks send/receive a message and print a message in the QEMU debug console (https://github.com/QEMU/QEMU/blob/master/hw/char/debugcon.c)
+Instead of blinking LED of the hardware, two FreeRTOS tasks send/receive a message and then notify a user via the QEMU debug console (https://github.com/QEMU/QEMU/blob/master/hw/char/debugcon.c)

+# Directories

+    ├── FreeRTOS
+    │   ├── Demo
+    │   │   ├── Common      ~~> Files used by all the demo applications.
+    │   │   └── QEMU_x86    ~~> Platform-specific code, as well as demo application code.
+    │   └── Source          ~~> FreeRTOS kernel source code, see https://github.com/FreeRTOS/FreeRTOS-Kernel.
+    ├── Makefile
+    └── README.md

 # Setting things up